annielines/MTHM005-Project-Code/README.md

-This repository contains all the code developed and used in MTHM005 Project Report.
+This repository contains all the code developed and used in the MTHM005 Project Report.
 The files corresponding to each figure have been outlined below.

 ### Figures in the Main Report:
 - Figure 2: produced using contour_plot.m.